maksmarinov/atdapp/README.md

 # ATDApp - Next.js Application

+## ⚠️ DEPLOYMENT NOTICE ⚠️

-**⚠️ IMPORTANT WARNING:** Google OAuth authentication only works in local development environment.
-Vercel deployment currently cannot reach the database tables for user creation.
-Use local development setup for full functionality.
+**IMPORTANT:** Currently, this application only functions properly when run locally.
+Deployed versions (including Vercel) have authentication issues and cannot properly connect to database tables for user creation and management.
+Please use local development setup for full functionality.

 ## Project Overview